jan-molak/gitpod-command-synchronisation-issue/README.md

 ## Conclusion

-I believe that `task.command` does not wait for VSCode to launch, and might need to be synchronised to allow for custom extensions to be installed without having to introduce an artificial delay.
+I believe that `task.command` does not wait for VSCode server to launch, and might need to be synchronised to allow for custom extensions to be installed without having to introduce an artificial delay.